Cambridge Wordfest Team

 Ali Smith

-Whitbread Novel of the Year winner for The Accidental (2004), Ali Smith’s latest book is The First Person and Other Stories, a dazzling collection of short stories.
-She is also a regular contributor of articles and reviews to journals and newspapers including The Scotsman, The Guardian and the Times Literary Supplement.
+Whitbread Novel of the Year winner for The Accidental (2004), Ali Smith is also the author of The First Person and Other Stories, Artful and Shire.
+She is a regular contributor of articles and reviews to journals and newspapers including The Scotsman, The Guardian and the Times Literary Supplement.

 Rebecca Stott

 Rebecca Stott is a writer and broadcaster.
-She writes both fiction and non-fiction, is affiliated to the Cambridge history of science department and is Professor of English Literature and Creative Writing at UEA.
-Her work, in radio writing, fiction and non-fiction, weaves together history, literature and the history of science.
-Rebecca has written two novels, Ghostwalk and her latest The Coral Thief.
-She is also the author of the non-fiction title Darwin and the Barnacle.
+She writes both fiction and non-fiction, is affiliated to the Cambridge History of Science department and is Professor of English Literature and Creative Writing at UEA.
+Her work, in radio writing, fiction and non-fiction, weaves together history, literature and the history of science and she is the author of the best-selling Darwin and the Barnacle.
+Rebecca has written two novels, Ghostwalk and her latest The Coral Thief